Day With(out) Art 2021 | Meet Stuart Marshall: Art Activism AIDS

 Co-presented with Viral Interventions, AIDS Action Now, Archive/Counter Archive & Visual AIDS

 Wednesday, December 1, 4:00 p.m.
 EST, right here at vtape.org, Vtape hosts a live illustrated talk by artist and researcher Conal McStravick on the work of video artist and AIDS activist Stuart Marshall, introduced by Lisa Steele.
+Live Chat with the filmmakers and presenters will be available through the YouTube Chat directly embedded on VTape’s website, to the right of the video player.
+To take part in the chat and ask questions, just make sure you are logged into a Google or Gmail account!

 In 1984, UK video artist Stuart Marshall created two new works which boldly challenged global mass media hysteria about HIV and AIDS: Journal of the Plague Year (an installation at Galerie Optica, Montreal), and the iconic hybrid documentary Bright Eyes, commissioned for Channel 4 and widely celebrated as a pioneering work of AIDS video activism and queer theory.
 In this lecture, UK artist/programmer Conal McStravick will screen excerpts from Marshall’s oeuvre (other AIDS-related works by Stuart include Over Our Dead Bodies and Robert Marshall, both from 1991) and will discuss Stuart’s enduring legacy as one of the first artists to contest HIV’s “epidemic of significations.”